underpostnet/engine/src/client/public/nexodev/docs/references/Command Line Interface.md

   --single                     Disables recurrence, running the monitor script
                                only once.
   --replicas <replicas>        Sets a custom number of replicas for monitoring.
+                               Defaults to 1.
   --type <type>                Sets a custom monitor type.
   --sync                       Synchronizes with current proxy deployments and
                                traffic configurations.
+  --namespace <namespace>      Sets the Kubernetes namespace for the
+                               deployment.
+Defaults to "default".
   -h, --help                   display help for command

 ```